 Similarly, the smartest dog breeds will obey a known command (on the first attempt) with a 95% or better success rate.
 Not only are they fast learners, but also highly obedient and willing to perform on command!

-Though these dogs may seem much “smarter” than the Dane, they’re actually just really good at obeying and learning new commands.
-Not to take anything away from the top 10, but it isn’t a completely accurate representation of dog IQ.
+Though these dogs may seem much “smarter” than the Great Dane, they’re actually just really good at obeying and learning new commands.
+Not to take anything away from the top 10, but it isn’t a fair and accurate representation of dog IQ.

 For reference: some of the dog breeds in the top 10 category include the Rottweiler, German Shepherd, Golden Retriever, Labrador Retriever and the Poodle.
 All of which, are some of the most popular dog breeds in America.
 Coincidence?